kdheepak/blog/content/37-advent-of-code-2020.md

 Alternatively, because the steps needed are one, two or three, you can calculate all possible steps by using a tribonacci sum.
 The tribonacci sum gives us all ways to traverse a set of ones, i.e. `11111...` by hopping from `1` to `1` in steps of size 1, 2 or 3.

-Thanks to [Sukera](https://github.com/Seelengrab/AdventOfCode) for their code and insight into solving this puzzle.
+Thanks to [Sukera](https://github.com/Seelengrab/AdventOfCode) and [Andrey Oskin](https://github.com/Arkoniak/advent_of_code/blob/master/2020/10/day10.jl) for their code and insight into solving this puzzle.

 ```julia
 function readInput()